-West of Laramie, the roads of the Medicine Bow National Forest offer varied wild life habitat and viewing opportunities.
-Beaver ponds or small streams bordered by willow, cottonwood and aspen are the favored stomping grounds of moose, deer and elk.
-These browsers can be seen any season of the year, but access is easiest before the snow falls and after it melts it in spring.
+West of Laramie, the roads of the Medicine Bow National Forest offer varied wildlife habitat and viewing opportunities.
+Beaver ponds or small streams bordered by willow, cottonwood and aspen are the favored stomping grounds of moose, deer, and elk.
+These animals can be seen any season of the year, but access is easiest before the snow falls and after it melts it in spring.

-While out for a hike remember you are only visiting, while various mammals call this place home.
-If you walk quietly and observe your surroundings carefully, you may spot a red fox stalking it’s next meal or a cottontail bounding through the brush.
-Chipmunks, badgers, coyotes and snowshoe hares are all common here, and elusive wolverines have been spotted.
+While out for a hike remember you are only visiting, as various mammals call this place home.
+If you walk quietly and observe your surroundings carefully, you may spot a red fox stalking its next meal or a cottontail bounding through the brush.
+Chipmunks, badgers, coyotes, and snowshoe hares are all common here, and elusive wolverines have been spotted.
 Black and brown bears inhabit higher elevations and demand respect.

 The Hutton Lake National Wildlife Refuge consists of five lakes that host 34 species of water birds.
-Located about 11 miles southwest of Laramie, at 7,150 ft, the refuge offers grassland, open water and marsh.
-Managed for conservation, and surrounded by high mountains, this is a popular spot with photographers.
+Located about 11 miles southwest of Laramie at 7,150 ft, the refuge offers grassland, open water, and marshes.
+Managed for conservation and surrounded by high mountains, this is a popular spot with photographers.

 Directions: From Laramie head south on Highway 287 for half a mile, then take a right on Fort Sanderson Drive.
 Follow this to the Monolith Concrete Plant, turn right, cross the railroad tracks and take an immediate left onto County Road 34 (Sand Creek Road).
 Drive seven miles in a southwesterly direction to signs for the refuge.

-Located in the Centennial Valley, about 35 miles due west of Laramie! the Deerwood Ranch Wild Horse Ecosanctuary is the only one of its kind in the world.
+Located in the Centennial Valley, about 35 miles due west of Laramie the Deerwood Ranch Wild Horse Ecosanctuary is the only one of its kind in the world.
 The family-owned ranch of almost 5,000 acres has been converted to a wild horse refuge with the removal of cattle guards and various adjustments to loading facilities.
-The first wild Wyoming horses were delivered in 2012, after a final BLM inspection, and the herd now numbers over 300 geldings with varied color markings, including a fee albinos.
+The first wild Wyoming horses were delivered in 2012 after a final BLM inspection, and the herd now numbers over 300 geldings with varied color markings, including a few albinos.
 Call Rich or Jana Wilson at 307-300-9956 or 307-742-3624 to set up a tour.